kick-project/kick/www/docs/repos.md

 # Repositories

-Repositories are git projects with yaml files that contain a set of URL locations within the repo.
+Kick template repositories are git projects with references to one ore more templates.
+Kick sub commands such as `kick search` and `kick install` will search and install from a kick repository.

 # Making a Repository